gicking/Arduino_SPI_bridge/README.md

 # Building the Software

 Open 'SPI_bridge/SPI_bridge.ino' in the Arduino IDE, build and upload to the Arduino board.
-If required, install [NeoHWSerial](https://github.com/SlashDevin/NeoHWSerial) first.

 ***